Stolz/linux-cheat-sheets/git_simple_workflow.md

 When the issue/bug/feature you are working on is done, it's time to merge the changes to the master branch.

+Before merging the changes of your working branch to the master branch, it's a good practice to to integrate any commits to master branch into my current branch.
+That's done using `git rebase`.
+Rebasing your working branch before putting into master is really important because it allows you to make sure your new code still works and if it doesn't, you can can deal with any merge issues before the code goes to your master branch.

 	git checkout master
 	git pull
 	git checkout my_new_branch